 Tennessee is all about the music, and it’s not just country music that we’re making here.
 There’s a thriving rock scene in the Volunteer State.
 Here are a few hot spots to visit.

 In Knoxville, historic Market Square, an outdoor mall surrounded by shops, clubs and eateries, has several venues for good rock music.
-Summer's Sundown in the City and fall events feature outstanding free weekly concerts, featuring big name acts.
-The funky World Grotto, part shop, part gallery, part club, is a fun place to hear rock, reggae and alternative bands.

 Nashville has almost too many music venues to choose from, but start at 3rd & Lindsley Bar and Grill, where you can hear R&B, rock, alt and progressive rock, blues, soul, and even Americana, seven nights a week.
 The famous Exit/In is a 35-year-old club where the list of performers reads like a who’s who of rock history, from Bo Diddly to R.E.M.
 Another popular night spot is The Basement, with music Monday through Saturday.
 Take some time to nose around in the Printer’s Alley area, where great music is always just around the corner.

 Memphis is a city made for entertainment, so ramble around in the Beale Street Historic District and see what you find.
 Check out who’s playing at the New Daisy, a charming old theater that frequently hosts big names.
-The Hi Tone Café is a rowdy Overton Park spot with a strong and varied lineup of acts, recently voted the best place in town to see live music.
+The Hi Tone Cafe is a rowdy Overton Park spot with a strong and varied lineup of acts, recently voted the best place in town to see live music.
 Also on the list: B.B.
 King’s, and anywhere on Beale Street.